A Note on Religion

 As a rule, men held for a short time, such as for a minor crime in a county jail, have encountered less difficulties than felons in penitentiaries.
 Perhaps a recognition that courts would be less accepting of any act affecting one's appearance over a long time as part of a short sentence, underlies this situation.
 Further, men held on bail who have not been convicted are considered innocent and are not held for "punishment", so their encountering of difficulties has been rare, though many face coercion from their attorneys to cut hair to "impress the jury".
 Attorneys should not be condemned for this - the culprit is the reality that minorities fare worse in trials than others, unfair that this is.
 If this dilemma confronts you, comfort yourself with the realization that many black men would like to be white for the duration of their trials, too, and consider that at least you have a choice.
 Whether cutting your hair would be so upsetting that it would hamper your ability to mount an effective defense is of course one other thing one must consider, along with such issues as the long-term effect on you of compromising your identity.

 In Texas, inmates have been held down by several men and been forcibly shorn.
 For one account of such disgraceful behavior, check out Alex Montana's Story.
-These three sites also detail mistreatment of longhaired Native American prisoners:
+This site also details disrespect of Native American prisoners: Traveling the Spiritual Path

 Treatment of those imprisoned by the Nazis bears special mention.
 In the early days of harassment of minorities, they were arrested but after being briefly held, were released to return home.
 In some cases, when the men came home, despite the briefness of their detention, they returned without their hair.
 Eventually, when victims ended up in camps, hair was removed from both men and women, and was processed as a commercial commodity.
 This is one of the few instances known where hair was removed from women against their will.
 Nazi removal of hair from their victims is detailed here.